-In the security services industry, professionals are often exposed to a variety of environmental conditions.
+In the security services industry, professionals are often exposed to various environmental conditions.
 One such condition, often overlooked, is cold stress.
 This article explores the various risk factors for cold stress, including wetness/dampness, improper dressing, exhaustion, and certain health conditions.

 The Chill of Dampness